marinaaglic/expenses-chart/README.md

 # Expenses Chart

-This simple application is done as an exercise from Frontend Mentor web page.
+This simple page is done as an exercise from Frontend Mentor web page.
-Tailwind CSS is used for styling this app.
+The used technology for building this page is ReactJS and for styling TailwindCSS

 Chart.js was used for displaying data from data.json file on the screen.